 - The pointer or the dot in the selected cell click on it and drag it to the desired range for the current scenario to cell A11.

 - Now we have our automatic numbering in excel for the data using the row() function.

 #3 – Using Offset() Function

-We can do auto numbering in excel by using Offset() function also.
+We can do auto numbering in excel by using the Offset() function also.

 Again we use the same data to demonstrate the offset function.
 Below is the data,

-As we can see that I have removed the text written in cell A1 “Serial Number” as while using offset function the reference needs to be blank.
+As we can see, I have removed the text written in cell A1 “Serial Number” as while using the offset function, the reference needs to be blank.

 The above screenshot shows the function arguments used in the offset function.